Updated: Sep 22

 Due to the large variety of shades and tints of blue, artists and crafting professionals always select the specific blue they use very carefully.

 If they are looking to portray a luxurious image, then a dark blue color is important.
-A dark blue like Cetacean Blue is seen as sophisticated, elegant, and generally makes the end product feel more expensive.
+A dark blue like Cetacean Blue is seen as sophisticated, and elegant, and generally makes the end product feel more expensive.

 Light blue meanwhile is far more about honesty and generates a sense of trust and calm.
 You’d use something like Ethereal Blue if you wanted to create a soothing feeling in a spa.